spawnmarvel/todo-and-current/README.md

 <details><summary>Main plan overview</summary>
 <p>

-* Bash tutorial, REPEAT and REPEAT :arrow_down:
+* Bash tutorial, REPEAT and REPEAT :arrow_down: fill in the shell drop down below, 20 min all it takes.
-* Docker repeat, not install more on linux use docker, you can but not make gitpages of it :arrow_down:
+* After bash: Docker repeat, not install more on linux use docker, you can but not make gitpages of it :arrow_down:

 ---

 * Then the AZ-2008, jump to the docker section and do azure container registry and instance.
+* This is quick.

 https://learn.microsoft.com/en-us/training/courses/az-2008